 'Rag Doll' ('73).
 Released as a Single.

 'Truck Driving Man' Also frequently sung as part of the 'normal' set, and in a session.
 On Bootlegs

-'Too Know Him is to Love Him' (appeared on Now We are Six but included to shown here to include all known Rockers Encore tracks)
+'Too Know Him is to Love Him' (appeared on Now We are Six but included here to show all known Rockers Encore tracks)

 'General Taylor' (1971) Studio Outtake from Please to see the King.
 Appeared on 'Individually and Collectively LP in 1972.
 Also on the 'lark in the Morning' CD collection.
 More recently on the 2006 Castle Re Issue of Ten Map Mop, along with a BBC Session version.
 A Mark III line up version from a '72 session appears on a Bootleg.